AvaloniaCommunity/Avalonia.FuncUI.Docs/src/guides/Components.md

         this.Content <- Counter.view
 ```

-Components still use the same DSL for Avalonia.FuncUI, but the way they handle updates is different, it is mostly guided by `IWrittable<'T>`'s updates, so if you have sections in your views that are _stateful_ by nature, components are a natural fit for that.
-In other cases you can still use normal F# functions, they will get updated if their parameters values change.
+Components still use the same DSL for Avalonia.FuncUI, but the way they handle updates is different, it is mostly guided by `IWritable<'T>`'s updates, so if you have sections in your views that are _stateful_ by nature, components are a natural fit for that.
+In other cases you can still use normal F# functions, they will get updated if the values of their parameters change.

 MVU is also not going anywhere, in the Hooks section you will be able to see how to use the new `useElmish` hook that can help you mix and match these two different approaches without compromises.